adgoudz/dotfiles/README.md

             └── gitconfig.inc
 ```

-To create a link to this include file, I `cd` to the nested stow directory and repeat the
+To create the appropriate link to this file, I `cd` to the nested stow directory and repeat the
 `stow` command above.
 Remember that a Stow resource file implicitly sets the target
 directory to my home directory: